-- (a) Bingo or lotto (whether or not electronic, computer, or other technologic aids are used) when players: - (1) Play for prizes with cards bearing numbers or other designations; - (2) Cover numbers or designations when object, similarly numbered or designated, are drawn or electronically determined; and - (3) Win the game by being the first person to cover a designated pattern on such cards; - (b) If played in the same location as bingo or lotto, pull-tabs, punch boards, tip jars, instant bingo, and other games similar to bingo.
+(a) Bingo or lotto (whether or not electronic, computer, or other technologic aids are used) when players:

+(1) Play for prizes with cards bearing numbers or other designations;

+(2) Cover numbers or designations when object, similarly numbered or designated, are drawn or electronically determined; and

+(3) Win the game by being the first person to cover a designated pattern on such cards;

+(b) If played in the same location as bingo or lotto, pull-tabs, punch boards, tip jars, instant bingo, and other games similar to bingo.

-The NIGC revised its definitions of technologic aids, facsimiles and other games similar to bingo in a final nclude the follo l rule publis owing defini une 17, 2 2002.
+The NIGC revised its definitions of technologic aids, facsimiles and other games similar to bingo in a final rule published on June 17, 2002.
 67 Fed.
 Reg.
 41,166 (June 17, 2002).
+The regulations include the following definitions:

-The regulations in (a) Electronic, computer or other technologic aid means any machine or device that: (1) Assists a player or the playing of a game; (2) Is not an electronic or electromechanical facsimile; and (3) Is operated in accordance with applicable Federal mications law. (b) Electronic, computer or other technologic aids include, but are not limited to, machines or devices that: (1) Broaden the participation levels in a common game; (2) sites; or Facilitate communication between and among gaming r (3) rather t Allow a player to play a game with or against other players than with or against a machine.
+(a) Electronic, computer or other technologic aid means any machine or device that:

+- (1) Assists a player or the playing of a game; - (2) Is not an electronic or electromechanical facsimile; and - (3) Is operated in accordance with applicable Federal communications law.

+(b) Electronic, computer or other technologic aids include, but are not limited to, machines or devices that:

+(1) Broaden the participation levels in a common game;

+(2) Facilitate communication between and among gaming sites; or

+(3) Allow a player to play a game with or against other players rather than with or against a machine.